SohailaDiab/365-Days-of-AI/Week-1/Day-2/Day-2.md

      > This kind of distribution is not really good for ML (the tail will confuse the model)

-     > To get rid of this long tail, we will apply logarithmic distribution to get more compact values
+     > To get rid of this long tail, we will apply logarithmic transformation to get more compact values
   -   **Logarithmic distribution:**
       -   Since we cannot apply the log function to 0 (will be undefined), we will add 1 to each value to be sure that there are no 0s.
           ```python